WSHY: History

 On May 3, 2007, WLAS changed call letters to WSHY and on December 6, 2007, the format was flipped to adult hits, simulcast with WLFF.

-In August 2008, a local investment group headed by media host Jeff Holmes started a local marketing agreement (LMA) of the frequency.
-This returned the news/talk format back to the Lafayette market after a 10-year hiatus.
-"Newstalk 1410 WSHY" signed on in late September 2008 after stunting with C-SPAN Radio.
-Programs heard on the station at the time included Imus in the Morning, Glenn Beck, Rush Limbaugh, Sean Hannity, Dennis Miller, Jim Bohannon, and George Noory.
-Newstalk 1410 also aired an hour of local talk programming in the afternoon drive initially hosted by Holmes called "The L-Town Hour" as well as a weekend oldies show.
-In 2009, while maintaining the talk format, the station's name was tweaked to "Fox 1410" due to an affiliation with Fox News Radio.

-After only a year, the format and the LMA agreement were dropped and WSHY returned to the hands of Artistic Media Partners.
-At this point, WSHY's programming returned to a 24-hour-a-day simulcast of FM sister station, WBPE, "95.3 BOB FM."
+WSHY's programming went to a 24-hour-a-day simulcast of FM sister station, WBPE, "95.3 BOB FM."
 The simulcast was broken precisely at the top of each hour for station identification and throughout the year for Purdue University women's volleyball, baseball, and softball broadcasts.
 Through the simulcast of WBPE, WSHY also carried Purdue University women's basketball.

 On April 1, 2013, WSHY split from its simulcast of WBPE 95.3 and changed the format to sports radio, branded as "Fox Sports 1410" and carrying the Fox Sports Radio Network.

 Artistic Media Partners sold its Lafayette stations to Star City Broadcasting, owner of WPBI-LD (channel 16), in 2016.
 The transfer to Lafayette TV, LLC was completed on January 3, 2017.

 On July 23, 2018, WSHY changed its format from sports to news/talk, branded as "104.3 The Patriot," simulcast on FM translator W282CJ 104.3 MHz.

+In November 2019, it was announced that Standard Media would purchase all of the stations from Star City Broadcasting as part of their transaction to purchase all stations from Waypoint Media and Vision Communications.
+However, the sale collapsed.

 Sister station WGGO in Salamanca, New York shared WSHY's programming lineup and branding from 2019 to 2021, with local commercials and weather forecasts inserted.
-WENI in Corning, New York and WENY in Elmira were added to the simulcast in 2020, but all three stations dropped the simulcast with WSHY in September 2021 when the stations were dispersed, WSHY to Coastal Television, WGGO to The Station of the Cross, and WENY and WENI to Seven Mountains Media.
+WENI in Corning, New York and WENY in Elmira were added to the simulcast in 2020, but all three stations dropped the simulcast with WSHY in September 2021 when the stations were dispersed.

+In July 2021, it was announced that Coastal Television Broadcasting Company would acquire all stations from Star City Broadcasting as part of their deal to purchase all stations from Waypoint and Vision.
+The sale were completed on January 4, 2022.